mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 01 - Anemic Models/readme.md

 - No Encapsulation.

-- No [mapping](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) to real world entities.
+- No [mapping](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/The%20One%20and%20Only%20Software%20Design%20Principle/readme.md) to real-world entities.

 - Duplicate Code.